Speaking at a glance

 First of all, the Writing test is different for Academic and General training Module of IELTS.
 I am going to talk here about the General training Writing test.

-Nothing to worry here!
+Nothing to worry about here!
 Once you’ll start using a certain structure which I’ll explain later on for the letter and the essay in addition to your imagination, it is a piece of cake.
 This task requires a bit of training, but after you write a few essays and letters you will be well-prepared for it and you will feel confident.